koding/koding/docs/_posts/2016-03-11-goodbye-koding-solo-welcome-koding-for-teams.md

 <!--more-->

-Beginning today, Koding will be one product; that is **Koding For Teams, which we will call “Koding.”**It is now a development environment as a service that helps you and your team hit the ground coding without the hassle of setting up your dev. environments.
+Beginning today, Koding will be one product; that is **Koding For Teams, which we will call “Koding”**.
+It is now a development environment as a service that helps you and your team hit the ground coding without the hassle of setting up your dev. environments.

-> If you'd like to login to your old account, click: [https://koding.com/Login](https://koding.com/Login)

 You ask, but why?
 Let’s get to it.